freeCodeCamp/freeCodeCamp/guide/english/css/breakpoints/index.md

 ### Breakpoints based on Content

 This is the most preferred choice while making or writing the breakpoint rules.
-Because it is easire to adjust your content according a particular layout only when it requires a change.
+Because it is easier to adjust your content according a particular layout only when it requires a change.
 ```
 @media only screen (min-width: 768px){
 ...